MartinEden/finances-sharp/README.md

      ```
      connectionString="server=localhost;port=3306;database=finances_sharp;uid=root;pwd=ROOT_PASSWORD"
      ```
-   - In FinanceDb's constructor, uncomment the `CreateDatabaseIfNotExists` line, and comment out the `EmptyInitializer` line.
+   - In FinanceDb's constructor, uncomment the `MigrateDatabaseToLatestVersion` line, and comment out the `EmptyInitializer` line.
    - Run using `build_and_run.sh`
 1. Return the app to normal settings: